 Paul is the initiator of the African Borderlands Research Network (ABORNE) which has been funded by the European Science Foundation for 5 years from 2009, and he chairs its steering committee.
 In a more applied role, Paul has served as a resource person for the African Union Border Programme (AUBP) and signed an MOU with the latter on behalf of ABORNE in April 2011.
 More recently, he has been involved in discussions with the Economic Community of West African States (ECOWAS) on ways in which academic research might assist the latter's Cross-Border Cooperation agenda.
 This engagement with AUBP and ECOWAS has been supported by a Knowledge Exchange Grant from the College of Humanities and Social Science.

-Secondly, Paul has an ongoing interest in the history of post-colonial states and his Africa Since Independence has entered its second edition in 2012.
+Secondly, Paul has an ongoing interest in the history of post-colonial states and his Africa Since Independence entered its second edition in 2012.
 Paul is consulted from time to time by the policy community.
 He is engaged in ongoing research on electoral politics in Ghana, and served as a short-term election observer for the Carter Center in 2008.
-He also served on the latter's evaluation team which travelled to Ghana in 2012 to assess the climate in the run-up to the 2012 polls.
+He also served on the latter's evaluation team which travelled to Ghana in 2012 and again in 2016 to assess the climate in the run-up to the polls.

 Paul is a member of the international advisory board advising the German Research Council Priority Programme on "Adaptation and Creativity in Africa: Technologies and Significations in the Production of Order and Disorder”.
 He is is also advisor to a project financed by the National Research Fund of Luxembourg entitled "Informal Trade and Cross-Border Integration in West Africa (CROSSTRADE)".